8 Powerful Reasons to Finally Take Your Sleep Seriously

 Your body repairs itself at night as sleep helps produce infection-fighting cells and reduces inflammation.
 Chronic sleep loss, on the other hand, makes you more likely to catch colds, viruses, and other illnesses.

-4. Poor Sleep Sabotages Your Focus and Memory
+4. Poor Sleep Blocks the Deep Sleep Benefits fro Focus and Memory

 If you’re forgetting things, struggling to concentrate, or feeling mentally foggy, a lack of sleep could be the reason.
 During sleep is when your brain consolidates information and strengthens memory pathways.